ADAMS Version 3.7

 - Reduce the size of BPID

-ADAMS BPIDs are becoming too complex; we will limit the number of characters to 8.
+ADAMS BPIDs are becoming too complex; the number of characters will be limited to 8.

 - Adding attachments to a biological passport page